cmu-db/noisepage/docs/design_messenger.md

 - On average, we expect most message deliveries to succeed.
   - If you maintain `max_seen_message_id`, you expect a "small" number of messages to be unseen.

-With much thanks to PK and FF, especially for PK's suggestion to consider the complement.
+With much thanks to PK and FF, especially for PK's suggestion to consider the complement,

+- Maintain the highest message ID seen so far, which is just an int.
+- Maintain the complement (unseen messages so far), which is expected to be a small set.

 ```python
 # Input: